vanesterik/story-lord/README.md

 make run
 ```

-Enter a prompt and press enter.
-The application will then generate a story based on the prompt.
+Enter a query and press enter.
+The application will then generate a user story based on your query.

-## Todo

-- [ ] Add different modes (e.g. user story, poem, etc.)
-- [ ] Relocate functions to separate files
-- [ ] Add tests

 ## License